 Do I need to have the latest camera?

 Absolutely not!
-For our beginners photography courses, even a compact digital camera is fine.
+For our beginners photography courses, even a compact digital camera is fine – as long as it has controls to adjust shutter speed, aperture and ISO.
+If you are not sure, please call.
 For intermediate photography courses and advanced photography courses, a DSLR camera is the norm, but even then, it’s not about how new or impressive the equipment is, it’s about building your skills to use what you have to its full potential.

 What other equipment do I need?

-A tripod or monopod is strongly recommended.
-Please remember to charge your batteries and have enough space on your memory card for taking scores of photographs.
+A tripod or monopod is optional – you’ll be carrying it around for hours though.
+Please remember to charge your batteries and bring a spare charged battery and have enough space on your memory card for taking scores of photographs.
 For intermediate and advanced courses, if you have handheld flashguns then feel free to bring them.

 What should I wear?

 Dress for the season and for being comfortable for a few hours outdoors.
-Even in summer some of the paths we walk on can be muddy so it is essential that you have walking boots above the ankle or wellies to change into.
-We are in the Pennine foothills so rain is always a possibility and we recommend you bring a daysack with extra layers and a hat and gloves if your hands get cold.
-The important thing is to be prepared so you are not uncomfortable while standing still for quite long periods.
+Even in summer some of the paths we walk on can be muddy so it is essential that you have outdoor footwear that can cope.
+Rain is always a possibility and we recommend you bring a daysack with extra layers and a hat and gloves if your hands get cold.
+The important thing is to be prepared so you are not uncomfortable if the weather us against us.

 Do I need to be fit?

-That’s hard to answer but if you can walk 500m (quarter of a mile) along a path that rises and falls gently and can get over a stile, then you will be fine.
+That’s hard to answer but if you can walk 500m (quarter of a mile) in one go along a path that rises and falls gently, then you will be fine.
 Please give us a call beforehand if you have any concerns, but our courses are enjoyable, not a cross-country march!

 What else should I bring?

 We have tea & coffee available before we set out, but packing a drink and a snack to keep you going while we are out and about is sensible, along with things like tissues and sun screen if the weather is fine.
-There is a petrol station and convenience store near to where we start our courses for last minute supplies.
+For courses in Bury and Lymm, a light ;unch is included.
+In Didsbury, bring a sandwich.

 Please remember to bring any medications you need.